History

 The Pillars represent the core themes and key concepts that underpin our History teaching.
 These pillars help students explore significant areas such as:

-2. Diversity: Recognizing the contributions of various cultures and societies throughout history.
+- Diversity: Recognising the contributions of various cultures and societies throughout history.

 By focusing on these pillars, students gain a structured approach to learning history, aligning with the National Curriculum's emphasis on developing historical knowledge and skills.